Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Compulsory/Algorithms Correctness & Efficency/Lectures/Analysis of Algorithms - Lecture 1 - 03.02.2023.md

 - There can be multiple right answers, you just need to make sure you can justify your answer.
 #### Correctness vs. Efficiency
 	![[Pasted image 20230203162027.png]]
+- Efficiency can still be measured for incorrect algorithms
 #### Estimated Running Time
 	![[Pasted image 20230203162053.png]]
+- Java doesn't tell you about the constant garbage collection it does
+- Despite doing the same primitive operations in Java as you would do in C, the efficiency is NOT the same
+- We can use inequalities to represent the different case scenarios
 #### Remarks
 	![[Pasted image 20230203162124.png]]

 #### Growth Rate of Running Time
 ![[Pasted image 20230203162152.png]]
+- If you change the hardware or software on your computer; affects $T(n)$
 #### Exercise
 ![[Pasted image 20230203162246.png]]